ultranet1/SENTIMENT_ANALYSIS_OF_SHOPRITE_on_Twitter/README.md

 # METHOD
-The method is to use Tweepy API to scrape relevant tweets from twitter, (Unfortunately twitter restricted the maximum scrap tweets to 2-3000 per day) The tweets are parse using Regex&Nltk.
+The method is to use Tweepy API to scrape relevant tweets from twitter, (Unfortunately twitter restricted the maximum scrap tweets to 2-3000 per day).
+The tweets are parse using Regex&Nltk.
 TextBlob is used to analyze Sentiment polarity.
 While Seaborn & Wordcloud is used to visualize the analysis.